liam-mitchell/boss/README.txt

 to be loaded are trash itself (/init/bin/trash), hello (/init/bin/hello) and goodbye (/init/bin/goodbye). hello and goodbye will simply print a message to the screen and loop forever (since no exit() system call is implemented yet).

+Also due to no exit() system call, there is no ability to wait for a child to finish executing - so trash always prints out its prompt immediately after exec() instead of executing the child then reprinting its prompt.

 trash is also unable to backspace (a crippling flaw - but nobody said it was a *good* shell ;) so you better get it right the first time!